diogotcorreia/master-thesis/docs/content/ch04-the-thing.typ

 // - save cache, etc
 // - explain fields saved
 // - format of the dataset

+#set text(fill: red)
+To obtain this dataset, GitHub's Search API was used, in particular the `/search/repositories` endpoint.
+While this endpoint has a limit of 100 items per page, and a maximum of 10 pages (effectively a 1000 items limit), it is possible to tweak the search parameters to bypass this restriction.
+In particular, one can first search for all the repositories with more than 1000 stars, sorted by most stars, and then search only for repositories with less than the star amount of the last repository in the previous query.
+#set text(fill: black)

 === #TheTool CLI <thing:cli>